handityo/Tensor-Based-Morphometry-KUT/README.md

 - extract the SPM8
 - extract VBM8 and put it inside spm8\toolbox\
 - we need dcm2nii, thus copy/move it and its dependencies to the same directory
+- set Matlab path to add the SPM8 and VBM8
+- set Environment Variable to add the ANTs\bin folder
+- if you put the mricron in different folder, also include it

 Each process stage and configuration can be known by the file name:
 - 00 mricron : create NIFTI file and reorient the image into nearest orthogonal